mhausenblas/eksphemeral/README.md

 ![EKSphemeral architecture](img/architecture.png)

-If you like, you can have a look at a [4 min video walk through](https://www.youtube.com/watch?v=2A8olhYL9iI), before you try it out yourself.

 1. The `eksp-up.sh` script provisions EKSphemeral's control plane (Lambda+S3).
 This is a one-time action, think of it as installing EKSphemeral in your AWS environment.
 1. Whenever you want to provision a throwaway EKS cluster, use `eksp-create.sh`.
 It will do two things:
 1. Provision the cluster using [eksctl](https://eksctl.io) running in Fargate (what we call the EKSphemeral data plane), and when that is completed,